Stacks Image 100304

 CACCC PARTNERS

-UC Irvine School of Medicine is looking for Asian Americans to participate in a research project.
+UC Irvine School of Medicine is looking for Chinese Americans to participate in a research project called DAWN-CAP.
+The participant has to be a caregiver to a metastatic cancer patient.
 Click here for the flyer.
-For more information, please
+For more information, please see the flyer, or

 Email: dawn@hs.uci.edu